morgant/xsndiomenu/README.md

 A simple menu utility to view & control [sndio](https://sndio.org/) devices & state under [OpenBSD](https://www.openbsd.org/).
 It is a wrapper around OpenBSD's [dmesg(8)](http://man.openbsd.org/dmesg), [sndioctl(1)](http://man.openbsd.org/sndioctl), and [sysctl(8)](http://man.openbsd.org/man8/sysctl.8) powered by [xmenu](https://github.com/phillbush/xmenu).

+**NOTE:** _This is currently a standalone X11 application and does not integrate with the system tray._

 ## FEATURES

 * Lists all audio devices by hardware description, including: